Artist Sebastiaan Bremer in the studio; Master Printer & Artistic Director Erik Hougen leads a workshop

 I like them exactly equally!
 I am most interested in work that sits, perhaps uneasily, right between those two disciplines.
 I love the ambiguity of sculpture.
 The differences between a sculpture and a utilitarian object, like a basket or a rug, can be subtle.
 In both cases the object exists in the same space with you, and there is a lot of room to play with that and raise questions about what you are seeing and how you are supposed to interact with it.
 With a painting, you know right away what it is and what your relationship to it should be.
 But I am interested in the varieties of fictional space that can be created in a painting.

-You work beyond the boundaries of a printmaker, can you explain your work beyond paper?
+work beyond the boundaries of a printmaker, can you explain your work beyond

 I primarily use printmaking to generate material, printing full sheets of color that I then cut down and weave, fold, or stack.
 So I don’t really think of myself as a printmaker, but I do think printmaking is a perfect bridge between painting and sculpture.